 - The position should be such that the elbow is out to the side.

-- Take your elbow high such that it rises above the shoulder line.
+- Move your elbow high enough so that it rises above the shoulder line.
 Repeat the process for both hands.

 - Stand with your arms at your side.

-- Keep your elbows down straight with fists closed and thumbs out.
+- Keep your elbows down and straight, with fists closed and thumbs out.

-- Now raise the hands up to ensure they match your shoulder level.
+- Now, raise your hands to ensure they match your shoulder level.
 Don’t raise the hands above the shoulder level.

 - Now, hold on for a second and slowly bring down both your hands.

-- Lie down with your face on the bed and let the weak shoulder hang freely.
+- Lie down with your face on the bed and let your weak shoulder hang freely.

 - Ensure your fists are closed, with the thumbs out.

 Do not perform the above-mentioned shoulder physical therapy exercises if they cause pain.
-Make sure to consult the doctor if you face any problem.
+Make sure to consult a doctor if you face any problems.
+You may also consider an expert chiropractor, who can create a shoulder pain plan for your specific situation.

 We hope these physical therapy exercises for shoulder pain help you.
-Do tell us which exercise helped you the most.
-There is a comment box below!
+Let us know which exercise helped you the most in the comments below!
+We hope you stay pain-free, starting today.

 - How To Relieve Back Pain Using Reflexology?